andrevidela/Research-report/Thesis/index.md

 Idris-bench takes the following arguments:

 - `-p | --path IDRIS_PATH` the path to the idris2 compiler we want to use to compile our tests.
 This is used to test the different between different compiler versions.
-Typically running the benchmarks with our optimized compiler and running the benchmarks without our optimisation can be done by calling the program with two different version of the idris2 compiler.
+Typically, running the benchmarks with our optimised compiler and running the benchmarks without our optimisation can be done by calling the program with two different versions of the idris2 compiler.
 - `-t | --testPath TEST_PATH` The path to the root folder containing the test files.
 - `-o | --output FILE_OUTPUT` The location and name of the CSV file that will be written with our results.
-	- Alternatively `--stdout` can be given in order to print out the results on the standard output.
+	- Alternatively, `--stdout` can be given in order to print out the results on the standard output.
 - `-c | --count` The number of times each file has to be benchmarked.
-This is to get multiple results and avoid lucky/unluck variations.
+This is to get multiple results and avoid lucky/unlucky variations.
 - `--node` If the node backend should be used instead.
-If this flag is absent, the Chez backend will be used instead
+If this flag is absent, the Chez backend will be used instead.

 A hidden feature of it is the ability to use `realRunTime` in order to parse the result of the time spend executing a program.
-This requires recompiling the idris-bench binary and is not docummented.
+This requires recompiling the Idris-bench binary and is not documented.
 The reason is that it makes the assumption that the scheme backend has been modified to wrap programs into a call to `(time ...)`, which is not a feature officially supported by the compiler but which prove to be useful.
 Indeed, doing so will make the program output the time spend executing _after_ the startup time from the Chez runtime whereas the default mode includes the startup time.

 ### Idris-stats

-Once our results have been generated with idris-bench, we are going to analyse them by computing the minimum time, maximum time, mean and variance of the collection of benchmark results.
+Once our results have been generated with Idris-bench, we are going to analyse them by computing the minimum time, maximum time, mean and variance of the collection of benchmark results.
 Idris-stats will take our CSV output and compute the data we need and output them as another CSV file.
 Again the code can be found here [https://github.com/andrevidela/idris-bench/blob/master/script/idris-stats.idr](https://github.com/andrevidela/idris-bench/blob/master/script/idris-stats.idr).

 The CSV file in input is expected to have the following format:
 ```